News in Brief|

 Experts from Tufts University and U.S. Army Research Institute of Environmental Medicine will be comparing the effectiveness of different weight loss programs in military families for promoting and maintaining weight loss for two years.
 The program will be provided at no cost to eligible military families and is tailored specifically to overcome the unique weight loss challenges of the military environment.
 Eligibility: Dependents must be at least 18 years of age, an adult dependent of active duty military personnel, must be overweight (BMI is equal to or greater than 25) group classes will provide education and support to help with weight loss and prevent weight regain.
 Time commitment includes attending weekly sessions for the first four months and then monthly sessions until the end of the two year study with measurements taken at six month intervals.
 Experts from Tufts University will provide interactive and hands-on instruction including support for menu planning, grocery shopping, self-monitoring of weight, diet and activity.
 For those dependents interested, contact researchers at 617-556-3143 or HF2Study@tufts.edu for more information and screening to participate.
 Payment is offered for up to $400 if you qualify and complete the study.

-As a result of a continuing modernization project at the Hanscom Clinic, radiology services will not be available beginning Feb.
-17. Services are scheduled to resume in May 2015.
+As a result of a continuing modernization project at the Hanscom Clinic, radiology services is not available through June 2015.
 During this time, patients requiring radiology services will be referred to a network provider.
 The modernization project is aimed to further improve clinical services and the ability to provide superior healthcare.
 For further information on the clinic modernization project, contact Lt.
 Col. Demea Alderman at 781-225-6285.

 Medical appointment reminders available via text, email